 - Patience and flexibility

 This job operates in a school setting.
-The school is located on the fourth floor of a building with two elevators.
-This role requires working in various locations around the school and the potential for accompanying students to a local park or outings in the community.
+The school is located on the fifth and sixth floors of a building with an elevator.
+This role requires working in various locations around the school and occasional travel to the Lower School campus approximately two blocks away.

 While performing the duties of this job, the employee is regularly required to talk and listen.
-This position is very active and requires standing, walking, bending, kneeling, and stooping all day.
+This position is active and involves standing and walking.
 The employee must occasionally lift and/or move items under 20 pounds.
-During fire drills, the employee, unless physically unable, will need to use the stairs to go to ground level from the fourth floor.
-Typing is required for composing emails and writing reports.
+During fire drills, the employee, unless physically unable, will need to use the stairs to go to ground level from the fifth or sixth floor.
+Typing is required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Position Type and Expected Hours of Work:

 This is a full-time exempt position in an educational facility which is open eight hours a day.
 Teachers work ten months out of the year according to the academic calendar (late August to late June).
 Occasional evening or weekend hours may be required.
 In general, though, hours are Monday-Friday 8:15 A.M.-4:15 P.M.

 Compensation is dependent upon experience and degree obtained.

 At Quad Prep you’ll have access to a full range of benefits, including medical, dental, and vision coverage; pre-tax transit and dependent care accounts; a 401K match and student loan repayment contributions (after one year of employment); and a range of professional development opportunities, including our First Year Support Program for all new facility and staff; our Leadership Development Institute for those wishing to gain supervisory experience; and a full tuition waiver for candidates wishing to participate in our annual Certificate Program in Meeting the Needs of Twice-Exceptional Students.